talhadaar/solana-data-aggregator/README.md

   this was an introduction to Solana's SDK and web development.
 There may be better ways to accomplish this task, altough, I have made decisions to the best of my new found knowledge.
 - This app only records native Sol transactions for simplicity, data structures and parsers could be extended to decode and record more types of transactions.
-- As this solution is overdue, so I've decided to skip unit testing.
-In a production environment, I wouldn't ship anything without adequate coverage.
+- I don't believe testing coverage is adequate enough, and for the sake of time I have decided to skip some tests.

 ## Design